Vivid-Vortex/Misc/CommandsAndShortcuts/vscode/vscode-zip-version-lightweight/vscode-zip-lightweight-notes.md

 - Go to [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download)
 - Select the **ZIP archive** for Windows
 - Extract it to a folder such as `C:\IDE\VSCode-light-zipVer`
+- Create a seperate icon for this using, right click on code.exe inside home folder -> send to -> desktop shortcut

 ## 🗃️ 2.
 Enable Portable Mode